 Not sure how to modify or create new Communication Templates?
 Read this article

 Quite simply, clicking this button will either Send your Email/SMS or Save your Note against the customer record.

 The Customer Contact History tab contains a searchable/filterable list of all communications previously sent (or saved) relating to the customer record you are currently working with.

-Clicking the right-facing arrow next to a specific communication expands the row to reveal the content of that communication.
+Clicking the chevron next to a specific communication expands the row to reveal the content of that communication.